genomicsITER/benchmark-germline-variants-prioritizers/README.md

 The correct causal genes were identified in 44 cases out of 61 in the top position (top 1) of the rankings, as shown in Table 3.
 In the top 5 results, the correct gene was prioritized in 50 cases, with only one additional success when considering the top 10.
 GEBRA™ now leads the benchmarking in all top rankings, surpassing Exomiser, PhenIX, LIRICAL and Franklin, available from the existing benchmarking.
 The results (44, 50, 51) are higher but remarkably close to Exomiser (42, 46, 48).
 This must be framed into the following important information.
 Exomiser is an open-source tool and did not integrate AI to the prioritization algorithm in the benchmarked version (v.12.1.0).
 This update suggests that specialized AI-integrated tools like GEBRA™ could enhance performance by a better understanding of each individual’s genomic context.

-> WIP: Upload and change table 2 to table 3 !!!!!!!
 <a href="#Table3" title="Up">
     <img src="https://github.com/genomicsITER/benchmark-germline-variants-prioritizers/blob/main/figures/table3.png" width="auto" />
   </a>